ysfiqbl/frontend-nanodegree-arcade-game/README.md

 - Heart: 1 Life
 - Reach the water: 100 points

-When the player reaches the water, the player returns to the starting point and new enemies and collectables items are spawned.
+When the player reaches the water, the player returns to the starting point and new lady bugs and collectable items are spawned.

 You start with 3 lives and the game ends when you run out of lives.
 You can collect a maximum of 10 rocks.